sanitharao/twtsession/topics/twt-article.md

 Before getting into the specifics of Git and GitLab, let us understand that, in a project, everything needs to be tracked irrespective of whether it is software code, a document or any other type of content.
 Therefore, you will be happy to know that writers can harness the benefits of a version control system just like the developers do.
 And, utilities such a Git, GitLab, and authoring language such as Markdown enable you to do so.

-## What is Version Control System?
+## What is a Version Control System?

 A version control system helps in maintaining a record of all documents and changes made to those documents, in a single location.
 Users can extract a specific version of the document, if need be.
 A version control system can use a local model (users using same file system), client-server model (users using same shared repository), or distributed model (separate repository created for each user).